Zapper-fi/protocol/docs/Interpretation/position-interpretation/guide/getting-started.md

 sidebar_label: Getting Started
 pagination_label: Getting Started
 ---
-# App Tokens Interpreters (ATIs) Guide
+# Position Interpreters (PIs) Guide

-## Components of an App Token Interpreter
+## Components of a Position Interpreter

 :::note
-This guide assumes that you have already created an App Token.
-If you haven't, please read the overview of [App Tokens](/docs/learning-center#app-token-interpretation).
+This guide assumes that you have already read about what positions are.
+If you haven't, please read the [overview of Positions](/docs/Interpretation/position-interpretation/overview.md).
 :::

-This guide will walk you through building an App Token Interpreter.
-An App Token Interpreter is the ruleset that Zapper uses to interpret the value of an App Token for any user's balance.
+This guide will walk you through building an Position Interpreter.
+An Position Interpreter is the ruleset that Zapper uses to interpret the value of a position that a user has in a protocol, whether its tokenized or non-tokenized.

-There are 3 key components of an App Token Interpreter:
+There are 3 key components of an Position Interpreter:

 1. **Token Address**: The address of the token the interpreter interprets.
 This could be 1 token address you input or a list of token addresses fetched from a contract factory.
 2. **Underlying token address**: The address of the token that the user deposited into the investment.